MV-Map: Offboard HD-Map Generation with Multi-view Consistency: Method:

 Since our pipeline only requires the BEV feature map $F_i$ to activate the subsequent modules, \ourmodel is agnostic to specific encoder-decoder designs.
-Without the loss of generality, here we mainly adopt the encoder in SimpleBEV~\cite{harley2022simple}\footnote{Results based on additional models are in Table~\ref{tb:supp-encoder} (Appendix).} and use a lightweight convolutional decoder.
+Without the loss of generality, we mainly adopt the encoder in SimpleBEV~\cite{harley2022simple} and use a lightweight convolutional decoder.
+Results based on additional models are in Table~\ref{supsec:auto_labeling} (Supplementary).

-\mypar{Encoder.} For each frame, a convolutional backbone first converts its $K$ images $\{I_{i,j}\}_{j=1}^K$ into 2D image feature maps $\{F_{i,j}^\mathrm{2D}\}_{j=1}^K$.
+\mypar{Encoder.} For each frame, a convolutional backbone first converts $K$ images $\{I_{i,j}\}_{j=1}^K$ into 2D image feature maps $\{F_{i,j}^\mathrm{2D}\}_{j=1}^K$.
 The features are then {\em lifted} into the 3D world, through a set of voxels that are pre-defined by the encoder with shape $X\times Y\times Z$ centered around the ego vehicle: the 2D features are bi-linearly sampled for every voxel based on their projected locations on the images, leading to a voxelized 3D feature map $F_{i}^\mathrm{3D}$.
 Finally, reducing the Z-axis of $F_{i}^\mathrm{3D}$ produces a BEV feature map $F_i$ with shape $X\times Y\times C$, where $C$ is the feature dimension.

 \mypar{Decoder.} Our decoder is a fully-convolutional segmentation head that predicts the logits of semantics from every BEV grid in $F_i$.
-It generates the surrounding HD-Map as the semantic segmentation result $S_i$ with shape $X\times Y$.
+It generates the surrounding HD map as the semantic segmentation result $S_i$ with shape $X\times Y$.

-\mypar{Region-centric extension.} Our \emph{region-centric} design considers each BEV grid as an HD-Map region.
-If a grid is covered in $N'$ frames, it receives $N'$ features and predictions from different viewpoints. \ourmodel then fuses the $N'$ view-specific information to create a multi-view consistent feature for this region, detailed as below.
+\mypar{Region-centric extension.} Our \emph{region-centric} design considers each BEV grid as an HD map region.
+If a grid is covered in $N'$ frames, it receives $N'$ features and predictions from different viewpoints. \ourmodel then fuses information from $N'$ view-specific frames to create a multi-view consistent feature for this region, detailed as below.